condatek/website-backup/README.md

     sh /path/to/script/website-backup.sh -v

 In that way the script will only backup the main folder of the website, skipping the backup of the subfolders.

+# TODO
+[]Check if connection is ok else echo an error message []Ask for the name of website so we can rename final packet in something like backup-$SITENAME-$giorno.tar.gz []Other things I cannot remember now